nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 **Command flags**: Specify the type of function to be used**
 - `-add`: *Adds a new ingredient or step*

     ℹ Only works for ingredient or step.
-Cannot add moreout  than 1 recipe title or description.
+Cannot add recipe title or description.

     - Parameter: `INGREDIENT or STEP`
     - Example:
       ```
+      /edit 2 -add -i tomato/1/whole
+      ```
+      ```
-      /edit 2 -add
+      /edit 2 -add -s Cut the tomato into half.
       ```

 - `-del`: *Deletes an ingredient or step*